skienzmatishun/rippreport/content/p/fingerprint/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County politicians lined their own pockets with disaster relief funds while pushing an unwanted toll bridge scheme on working families.
+Leaked documents expose how insider deals funneled hundreds of thousands of BP dollars straight to private corporate accounts.
+We reveal whose fingerprints are smeared across this multi-million dollar betrayal.
 ---
 After a 4 and half hour meeting of the Eastern Shore Metropolitan Planning Organization, they voted to stand firm against Poison Ivy.